How To Study

 - Review the learning objectives – can you complete those tasks?

-- Make a copy of the problem set and try it again without resources
+- Attempt the problem set and synthesis question assignments again without course materials

 - Create your own practice multiple choice questions.
 These questions should present a problem (i.e. If the cell is at rest at X mV, and neurotransmitter Y is released from a presynaptic neuron, what will happen to the membrane potential?).